aileencomer/driving-engine/guides/quick-start/test-mock-data/Android.md

 # Test with Mock Data
-Now that we've got the Drive Engine setup in our app, we need some test drive data to ensure it's working.
-In this section, we'll feed the Drive Engine mock data to make sure it works.
+Now that we've got the Driving Engine setup in our app, we need some test drive data to ensure it's working.
+In this section, we'll feed the Driving Engine mock data to make sure it works.

 ## Mock Data Files
 With the SDK, you're provided with two files in the `Data` folder, `MockActivity.txt` and `MockLocation.txt`.
 Store these files on your phone and note your file paths.
 For the purposes of this guide, we'll hard code these locations to the Download folder on the phone: